Version: 2.1 | Last Updated: June 24, 2026

 Judicial proceedings (other than small claims actions) that are excluded from the arbitration provision in Section 20 must be brought in state or federal court in Puerto Rico, unless both parties agree to some other location, and you hereby consent to the venue and personal jurisdiction of such court.

 Note: The governing law for card services under this Agreement is the law of Puerto Rico, notwithstanding the governing law provisions applicable to wallet services under the User Terms (which routes to Salvadoran law, Wyoming law, or Próspera ZEDE law depending on your contracting entity).
-Disputes arising solely from wallet services (and not involving the Card, this Agreement, or your Card Account) remain subject to the governing law of your User Terms.
+Disputes arising solely from wallet services (and not involving the Card, this Agreement, or your Card Balance) remain subject to the governing law of your User Terms.

 Severability.
 If any provision of this Agreement is found to be invalid or unenforceable, the remaining provisions shall continue in full force and effect.